 Many companies send us hard drives from around North America, but every one of them knows exactly where their drive is.

 Are there any hidden costs?

 Although many of the “budget” shops say they have no hidden charges, they do.
 They just call them something different.
-From having to pay extra for parts, to having to pay for the storage medium that your data is returned on, to paying extra if you want your original hard drive back, there is no end of hidden fees.
+From having to pay extra for parts, to having to pay extra if you want your original hard drive back, there is no end of hidden fees.

 At Pro Data Recovery, Inc, we have none of that.
 The price is the price and you are protected by a contract that you sign.
 We don’t charge extra for parts.
-We don’t charge extra for the media that your recovered data goes on.
 We don’t charge extra for returning your drive.
 At Pro Data Recovery, Inc, the price is truly the price.
 PERIOD.

 Why can't I download a free program from the Internet to recover my data?

 For every moment that your hard drive is on while you attempt recovery, you could be actually overwriting the very data that you are trying to retrieve.
 If the data is mission critical or of the utmost importance, you do not want to run the risk of losing it forever.